My brief education and research story so far:

 Worked with one of the 'big four' audit firms to better support transition, mental health and resilience.
 This may lead to further work based around a discussion of modern working practices

-Served as Director of the Parent Promoters Foundation (Elmgreen's Foundation body) at The Elmgreen School (a community comprehensive school), London, SE27 9BZ November 2015 - Present.
+Served as Director of the Parent Promoters Foundation (Elmgreen's Foundation body) at The Elmgreen School (a community comprehensive school), London, SE27 9BZ November.
 Aim: To work in partnership with the school, parents and the wider community to improve outcomes for all Elmgreen's children

-Director of We Rise, a social enterprise based in South London that aims to empower young people to create their own futures through authentic project-based work experiences.
+Director of We Rise at its launch, We Rise is a social enterprise based in South London that aims to empower young people to create their own futures through authentic project-based work experiences.

 I have been trained in Gender equality Outreach by the Fawcett Society to educate the next generation of gender equality champions.